sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 * `openremote` - Submodule of main OpenRemote repository
 * `console` - Project consoles (Android, iOS) extending the folders of the main OpenRemote repository
 * `deployment` - Project configuration, consoles app resources, map data, and the extensions directory for custom JAR files.
 Copy the deployment folder of the main OpenRemote repository and customize.
 * `myextension1` - Project code extending OpenRemote, includes Java/Groovy source and should produce a JAR for the deployment extensions directory.
-Extensions will be loaded automatically on startup, you an have as many extension directories as required (e.g. custom Agent, Setup code in separate modules).
+Extensions will be loaded automatically on startup, you can have as many extension directories as required (e.g. custom Protocol, Setup code in separate modules).

 ## Working with the git repositories